yasoob/python-tips/virtual_environment.md

 ```python
 $ deactivate
 ```

+__Bonus__

+You can use `smartcd` which is a library for bash and zsh and allows you to alter your bash (or zsh) environment as you cd.
+It can be really helpful to activate and deactivate a `virtualenv` when you change directories.
+I have used it quite a lot and love it.
+You can read more about it on [GitHub](https://github.com/cxreg/smartcd)

 This was just a short intro to virtualenv.
 There's a lot more to it.
 For further study i recommend [this link.](http://docs.python-guide.org/en/latest/dev/virtualenvs.html) It will remove all of your confusions about virtualenv.